What It's Like To Be A Working Actress — But Not A Celebrity

 And the way things "happen" in Hollywood is not just in the audition room.
 Sometimes it's as simple (theoretically) as surrounding yourself with the right people.
 For instance, Cross found that changing her management team did wonders for her career, and some of her best opportunities have come from the recommendations of friends.
 And while Glassford has found similar success by meeting the right people, she tries not to let it cloud her social interactions or cause her to form inauthentic relationships.

-These dynamics can be tricky, however, when you're a woman of colour.
+These dynamics can be tricky, however, when you're a woman of color.

 "I'm trying to go up against all these other Black folks who are trying to make it," Bolton said.
 "I'm trying to figure out how do I stand out, but the same not I'm not trying to compromise who I am as a woman.
 I want to make sure I get there the right way."
 Bolton says there's not that same friend-of-a-friend, pay-it-forward attitude among Black actors in Hollywood because the roles for them can be so scarce.
 While she's always happy to help the next person, she says she hasn't found herself on the receiving end of that help very often.